awsdocs/amazon-migrationhub-user-guide/doc_source/API_PutResourceAttributes.md

 Required: Yes

  ** [ResourceAttributeList](#API_PutResourceAttributes_RequestSyntax) **   <a name="migrationhub-PutResourceAttributes-request-ResourceAttributeList"></a>
 Information about the resource that is being migrated\.
-This data will be used to map the task to a resource in the Application Discovery Service \(ADS\)'s repository\.
+This data will be used to map the task to a resource in the Application Discovery Service repository\.
 Takes the object array of `ResourceAttribute` where the `Type` field is reserved for the following values: `IPV4_ADDRESS | IPV6_ADDRESS | MAC_ADDRESS | FQDN | VM_MANAGER_ID | VM_MANAGED_OBJECT_REFERENCE | VM_NAME | VM_PATH | BIOS_ID | MOTHERBOARD_SERIAL_NUMBER` where the identifying value can be a string up to 256 characters\.
 + If any "VM" related value is set for a `ResourceAttribute` object, it is required that `VM_MANAGER_ID`, as a minimum, is always set\.
-If `VM_MANAGER_ID` is not set, then all "VM" fields will be discarded and "VM" fields will not be used for matching the migration task to a server in Application Discovery Service \(ADS\)'s repository\.
+If `VM_MANAGER_ID` is not set, then all "VM" fields will be discarded and "VM" fields will not be used for matching the migration task to a server in Application Discovery Service repository\.
 See the [Example](https://docs.aws.amazon.com/migrationhub/latest/ug/API_PutResourceAttributes.html#API_PutResourceAttributes_Examples) section below for a use case of specifying "VM" related values\.
 +  If a server you are trying to match has multiple IP or MAC addresses, you should provide as many as you know in separate type/value pairs passed to the `ResourceAttributeList` parameter to maximize the chances of matching\.
 Type: Array of [ResourceAttribute](API_ResourceAttribute.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 100 items\.